lokst/selenium_contenteditable_test/README.md

 ### Start a VNC session
 1. Install a VNC client.
 Real VNC has one for macOS: https://www.realvnc.com/en/connect/download/viewer/macos/
-2. Open the VNC client and connect to `localhost::5909`
+2. Open the VNC client and connect to `localhost::5909`.
+This will connect to the VNC service started by the Docker container.
 3. In the VNC session, you will find an open terminal with the working directory in `/app`
 4. Type `bundle exec ruby browser_test.rb` to run the Selenium tests.
-This will start up Firefox and run the tests, first sending the :shift :home keys to a contenteditable div, and then sending the same key combination to an input text field.
+This will start up Firefox and run the tests, first sending the `:shift :home` keys to a contenteditable div, and then sending the same key combination to an input text field.
 Screenshots are also taken with Capybara and saved to the `/app/tmp` directory on the container.
+5. The browser test source can be easily modified in `/app/browser_test.rb`